dan-leo/masters/thesis/v8/3_design.md

 #### MCL {#des_mcl}

 Maximum Coupling Link (MCL), as defined in \S\ref{lit_mcl} and by Eq. \ref{eq:mcl}, is the greatest link between UE device and eNodeB.
 This can be calculated by using the minimum values of SINR obtained in the field capture datasets in \S\ref{dataset}, excluding outliers.
+Downlink SINR is calculated, because uplink SINR values as received on the BTS are unavailable.

+$P_{TX}$ is set to 43 dBm.

 $Noise\ figure$ is defined as 5dB by 3GPP 45.820 7A [@realDiffs2016].